Emergent random matrix universality in quantum operator dynamics: Synopsis

 \subsection{Future directions}

-Previously we saw that, in the Lanczos context, it is actually the high-frequency scaling of the spectral function $\Phi(\omega)$ that determines the computational difficulty of recovering $\Phi(\omega)$ at low frequencies.
+\textit{Combining the spectral bootstrap with dissipation-assisted approaches}---In \cref{sec:synopsis_spectral_bootstrap} we discussed that, in the Lanczos context, it is actually the high-frequency scaling of the spectral function $\Phi(\omega)$ that determines the computational difficulty of recovering $\Phi(\omega)$ at low frequencies.
 But it is often the case that one is principally interested in characterizing the low-frequency behavior of a system, say for computing hydrodynamic transport coefficients, and the accuracy of estimates of high-frequency properties are of lesser concern.
 That motivates studying potential modifications of the system's dynamics which cause $\Phi(\omega)$ to decay superexponentially as $\omega\to\infty$, thereby improving the error bound scaling, while ideally having minimal impact on $\Phi(\omega)$ near $\omega=0$.
-One possibility is to use operator truncation approaches, such as in dissipaton-assisted operator evolution~\cite{rakovszkyDissipationassistedOperatorEvolution2022} and similar techniques.
+One possibility is to use operator truncation approaches, such as in dissipaton-assisted operator evolution (DAOE)~\cite{rakovszkyDissipationassistedOperatorEvolution2022} and similar techniques.
 Provided the modification is such that the effective Liouvillian is still self-adjoint, then the Lanczos approach is valid; anything of the form $\mathcal{L}_{\mathrm{eff}} = \mathcal{D} \mathcal{L} \mathcal{D}$ for some self-adjoint dissipator $\mathcal{D}$ would suffice.
-Depending on the dissipator, this may also have the dual benefit of reducing the computational requirements to compute the Lanczos coefficients up to a given $n$, due to a suppression of operator trajectories.